braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_outlines.md

 # Four Canvas outlines

 The Entry Steps displayed in each of these outlines shows a previous version of the Canvas Entry Step.
-For more on the new version of the Entry Step and the Entry Wizard, see the [Create a Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/) page.
+For more on the new version of the Entry Step and the Entry Wizard, see [Create a Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/).

 ## Onboarding: Restaurant reservation
 - **What**: Onboarding users to their first reservation